 After the death of Dale Earnhardt, there were many safety changes that were implemented across NASCAR, including:

-Since requiring these changes, there have been no deaths in NASCAR’s top three cups.
+Since requiring these changes, there have been no deaths or injuries in NASCAR’s top three cups.

 Conclusion